 Volunteer to do hair and make-up for student films or amateur theatre.
 The more time you can spend doing hair or make-up, the better.
 Work on a make-up concession.
 Get a part-time job in a hair salon or barber shop.
 The more you can demonstrate having the necessary skills, the better.

 This is essential.
 Go to build your hair and make-up portfolio for details of how to do this.

 Get work experience:

 Try to get work experience by writing to hair and make-up professionals and asking if they offer any.
-Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Channel 5, Sky and the PACT Indie Diversity Training Scheme.
+Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, ITN, Sky and the PACT Indie Diversity Training Scheme.

 Take a short course:

 Hone your skills in hair and make-up by taking a specialist course.
 Go to the list of training courses recommended by ScreenSkills to see if there is one in hair and make-up.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the TV industry.

 Get to know people in the unscripted TV industry by attending events.
 Meet professionals and ask them questions about their work, while demonstrating interest in and knowledge of the industry.
 Offer to provide them with your professional contact details and try to stay in touch with them.
 Go to how to network well to learn how to do this.